colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ### Time
 This is determined by test runs that you do on your code during an interactive session.
-Or, if you submit a batch job, over-ask first, check the amount of time actually needed, then reduce time on later runs. **SCW has a limit of three days maximum to run a job**
+Or, if you submit a batch job, over-ask first, check the amount of time actually needed, then reduce time on later runs. **The Supercomputing Wales hubs have a limit of three days maximum to run a job**

 **Please!** Due to scheduler overhead, bundle commands for minimum of 10 minutes / job

 ### Memory:
 We recommend that you check the software docs for memory requirements.
 But often times these are not stated, so we can take another approach.
-On HPCW, each job is allowed, on average, 3 GB RAM/core allocated.
+On the Supercomputing Wales hubs, each job is allowed, on average, 9 GB RAM/core allocated.
 So, try 3 GB and do a trial run via `srun` or `sbatch`.
 If you're job was killed, look at your log files or `sacct`.
 If it shows a memory error, you went over.
 Ask for more and try again.

 Once the job has finished, ask the scheduler how much RAM was used by using the `sacct` command to get post-run job info: